WATERVERSE/sdm-versions-manager/README.md

 A server has been implemented based on FastAPI to allow users to interact with the database with "read only access". the API allows users to retrieve versions of a specified data model and obtain the schema URL for a particular version.

-To start the server, run the collowing command:
+To start the server, run the following command:

 ```bash
 cd api